wikicite/wcite/README.md

     Wikidata is a collaborative knowledge base [@Vrand04].

-To process this file, call pandoc via:
+To process this file, call pandoc with two filters (`-F`):

-    $ pandoc --filter pandoc-wikicite --filter pandoc-citeproc test/example.md
+    $ pandoc -F pwcite -F pandoc-citeproc examples/example-1.md

 You can also reference the bibliography file via command line like this:

-    $ pandoc    Wikipedia --filter pandoc-wikicite --bibliography wikicite.json test/example.md
+    $ pandoc -F pwcite --bibliography wikicite.json examples/example-1.md

 In this case the metadata field `bibliography` in the source file is ignored but the bibliography file must exist to properly execute pandoc.

 Pandoc allows multiple bibliography files so you could have one file for references from Wikidata and one for additional references.

-The filter script `pandoc-wikicite` detects a JSON bibliograpyhy file, looks up referenced Wikidata items in this file, and adds missing entries by lookup in Wikidata.
-Wikidata items can be referenced in two ways:
+The filter script `pwcite` detects a JSON bibliograpyhy file, looks up referenced Wikidata items in this file, and adds missing entries by lookup in Wikidata.

-- citation keys with Wikidata item identifiers (e.g. `@Q52`)
-- citation keys mapped to Wikidata item identifiers with metadata map `citekeys`

-More examples:

-    pandoc --filter pandoc-wikicite --bibliography wikicite.json test/input.md
+### wcite

-The filter script can also be used to list or add/update references (*this is experimental*):
+The `wdcite` script can be used to list or add/update references in a JSON file:

-    pandoc-wikicite wikicite.json              # list Wikidata citekeys
+    wcite wikicite.json              # list Wikidata citekeys
-    pandoc-wikicite wikicite.json update Q52   # update/add selected
+    wcite wikicite.json update Q52   # update/add selected
-    pandoc-wikicite wikicite.json update       # update all
+    wcite wikicite.json update       # update all

-You should create an alias to briefly call the script with hardcoded bibliography file:

-    alias wdcite='pandoc-wikicite wikicite.json'
-    wdcite              # list Wikidata citekeys
-    wdcite update Q52   # update/add selected
-    wdcite update       # update all

 ## License

 MIT license